Caleb Donathan “Don” Jeys, Sr.

 February 18, 1972

-Caleb Donathan Jeys, Sr. was born September 29, 1907 in Sergeant Bluff, Iowa, to Lena Mae Cumpston and Joseph Elnathan Jeys.
-He had eleven siblings: three brothers — George Otey Jeys, Joseph LeRoy Jeys, and Byron Dale Jeys — as well as five sisters, Mary R. Jeys Wood, Lena Marguerite Jeys, Alice Harriett Jeys Bock, Jennie Irene Jeys, and Etta Lou Jeys Keele.
+Caleb Donathan Jeys, Sr., was born September 29, 1907 in Sergeant Bluff, Iowa, to Lena Mae Cumpston and Joseph Elnathan Jeys.
+He had eleven siblings that included three brothers: George Otey Jeys, Joseph LeRoy Jeys, and Byron Dale Jeys; and five sisters: Mary R. Jeys Wood, Lena Marguerite Jeys, Alice Harriett Jeys Bock, Jennie Irene Jeys, and Etta Lou Jeys Keele.

 In 1925, Don married Vera Lavella Eastwood and they had three children: Caleb “Donn” Donathan Jeys, Jr., Robert Dale Jeys, and Rose Marie Jeys Mayo.

-Don quickly rose to managerial duties in the L.B.
-Price Mercantile Company before his Navy service in WWII.
-He and Vera divorced.
+Don worked in management with the L.B.
+Price Mercantile Company before serving with the United States Navy during World War II.
 When he returned after the war in 1946, Don married Romelle Foster Ohl and resumed his job with L.B.
-Price, selling soft-wares until his death.
+Price, where he worked up until his murder.

-Don Jeys’s funeral was held at a Davenport Catholic church, and he was buried at Rock Island National Cemetery.
+Memorial services were held at a Davenport Catholic church with burial at the Rock Island National Cemetery.

 Information Needed